-Course Description: This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.
+This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.

-CTE S Standards and Benchmarks 20.0 Identify and prepare hairpieces, wigs and hair attachments.
-Identify and analyze spheres and dimensional shapes using visualization.
-Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
-Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needsThe student will be able to: 20.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
+CTE S Standar ds and Benchmarks 20.0 20.0 Identify and prepare hairpieces, wigs and hair attachments.
+Identify and analyze spheres and dimensional shapes using visualization Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
+Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs 20.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
 Calculate the relationships of color theory and its chemical make-up necessary to achieve the desired result.
 20.02 Measure client's head form as it relates to the similarity and proportionality of the individual wig or hairpiece.
 20.03 Cleanse and cut artificial hair utilizing chemical theory and practical application necessary to achieve the desired result.
 20.04 Secure and intertwine artificial hair to the scalp or hair using chemical bonding compound or by interlocking with a needle or hook to achieve the desired style.
 20.05 Demonstrate ability to create hairstyles by incorporating, attaching and blending hairpieces into the desired hairstyle.
-L

-Course Title:CoCourse Number:890Course Credit:1
+Course Title:Cosmetology 8Course Number:8905180Course Credit:1